 The RCC Video Game Tournament started in 2014, and proved to be quite popular!
 A variety of games challenged our students — from Madden to the classic first-person games — our competitors faced them all.

-For more information about attending or upcoming events, please contact David Keel Interim Director of Student Development.
+For more information about attending or upcoming events, please contact David Keel Dean of Student Development.

 Are you ready to take full advantage of your time as a student here at RCC?
 Our faculty and staff regularly learn of opportunities for students who would like to get some “on the job training” with a company or firm.

 You can learn more about these great situations and opportunities by visiting our Student Opportunities page, where we’ll post the most recent and relevant announcements.

 Starting in Fall 2013, a Halloween costume has been hosted by Student Activities team here at RCC.
 Students were challenged to wear a costume to campus and submit photos of themselves in costume to the RCC Facebook page.

 RCC students, faculty, staff, and community members who follow the Facebook feed chose the winner — that winner won a gift card based on the number of “likes” per photo.